bonfotieno/Plotting-Visualization-LDR-Arduino-data-with-tkinter-python-only-without-matplotlib-/README.md

 # Plotting-Visualization-LDR-Arduino-data-with-tkinter-python-only-without-matplotlib-
-Plotting Visualization of LDR+Arduino data with tkinter+python only(without-matplotlib)
+Plotting Visualization of LDR+Arduino data with tkinter+python only(without-matplotlib).
 This project is basic demonstration of how you can plot a graph with python+tkinter without matplotlib or any other plotting libraries.
 1. git clone the repository
 2. Upload the arduino code to your arduino